 Program Administration includes salaries and fringe benefits for those overseeing the program as a whole, as well as materials and supplies, travel, equipment, and other expenses.
 This category allows indirect costs in the amount of 10% of salaries and wages.
+Remaining funds from FY 2018-2019 Administration budget in the amount of \$214.91 was approved by the TCEQ to carry forward into the FY 2020-2021 Administration budget.

-During the 3rd quarter, several staff members were involved, at various levels of effort, in the administration of the AQRP.
+During the year, several staff members were involved, at various levels of effort, in the administration of the AQRP.
 Dr. David Allen, Principal Investigator and AQRP Director, is responsible for the overall administration of the AQRP.
-RoseAnna Goewey, AQRP Program Manager, assisted Dr. Allen in the program administration, Susan McCoy and Nohemi Cazares provided assistance with program organization as it is hosted at the Center for Energy and Environmental Resources (CEER) at The University of Texas at Austin.
+RoseAnna Goewey, AQRP Program Manager, assisted Dr. Allen with program management.
+Susan McCoy and Nohemi Cazares assisted with program administration as AQRP is hosted at the Center for Energy and Environmental Resources (CEER) at The University of Texas at Austin.
 Denzil Smith was responsible for the AQRP Web Page development and for data management.

 In FY 2019-2020 (09/01/2019-08/31/2020), the federally negotiated fringe rates are listed below.
-Fringe rates in subsequent years are estimated to have a 0.50% increase in both categories:
+Fringe rates are estimated to have a 0.50% increase in Full-time, Part-time/Benefits Eligible category for subsequent years and a decrease to 5.68% in Part-time/Non-benefits Eligible category for all subsequent year:

-Full-time, Part-Time/Benefits Eligible (including Graduate Students) 30.10% Part-time/Non-benefits Eligible 5.68%
+Full-time, Part-Time/Benefits Eligible (including Graduate Students) 29.8% Part-time/Non-benefits Eligible 5.10%